 - Saturday January 25 at 10 a.m., Dorothy Hamm Middle School, 4100 Vacation Lane, Cafeteria

 Focus Groups: Focus groups will be conducted with staff, students, parents, and community groups the week of January 20.
 Invitations are being sent for those sessions the week of January 6.
 View the Full Schedule Here.

-The Arlington School Board is conducting a nationwide search for a new permanent superintendent to replace Dr. Patrick K. Murphy, who retired from APS on September 1, 2019.
-Our goal is to find a highly-qualified leader who will sustain our positive culture of learning and promote excellence and equity for all students.
+The School Board is conducting a nationwide search for a new superintendent to replace Dr. Patrick Murphy, who retired from APS on September 1, 2019.
+Cintia Johnson was appointed Interim Superintendent to lead the school division during the 2019-20 school year as the search is underway.
+Over the next several months, the School Board’s most important job is to hire a new superintendent who can build on the division’s positive culture of learning and promote excellence and equity for all students.

-The following timeline will be updated regularly throughout the process as more details and information is available.
+The following timeline will be updated throughout the process to keep you informed.

 Request for Proposal for Executive Search Firm to Aid with National Search (Updated) (9/23/19)

 What is the process for selecting a new permanent superintendent?

 The School Board is approaching the search in phases to address immediate needs and long-term priorities.
 The first phase was to identify an interim leader to provide continuity and leadership in the 2019-20 school year as we execute the search for a permanent superintendent.
 Cintia Johnson was named interim superintendent on July 30, 2019.

 On December 10, 2019, the School Board selected BWP & Associates to assist with the search process.
 The process will include national advertising and recruitment, community meetings and surveys to gather input on qualities sought in the next leader, and School Board interviews and selection.

 Why was the RFP for an executive search firm reissued?